-When reheating, you can reheat in the microwave for a few minutes from frozen or put it in the fridge to thaw overnight, then reheat.
+When reheating, you can reheat it in the microwave for a few minutes from frozen or put it in the fridge to thaw overnight, then reheat it.

 Thanks for checking out the recipes here at EazyGrub!
 If you’ve tried this recipe already, please leave a comment and a star rating below!
 Have an awesome day!

 - 2 cups chicken breast, cooked & diced